"By the Fig and the Olive": A Tablet of `Abdu'l-Bahá in Ottoman-Turkish on the Quranic Sura 95 editby Necati Alkan

 Class One mysticism has no parallel in ATR.
 Class Two mysticism is common to both religions insofar as worship and prayer are concerned in basic principles.
 Class Three mysticism is also shared by both religions, but the basis of the essentials of this class is less authentic in ATR, limiting the sayings and acts in ATR to the emanations of sages, mystics, and religious leaders.
 Class Four mysticism is shared by both only insofar as in ATR, adolescence or the coming of age in the individual's life is concerned.
 Almost all the concepts in ATR fit into classes five and six of this classification system.

-NB: Concepts in capital letters apply to both religions; concepts in small letters and (A) are either solely or mainly of ATR; concepts in small letters and (B) are either solely or mainly of the Bahá'i Faith
+NB: Concepts in capital letters apply to both religions; concepts in small letters and (A) are either solely or mainly of ATR; concepts in small letters and (B) are either solely or mainly of the Bahá'i Faith Click here to read this paper online.

-Parable of Majnun and Layli, The edit
+Parable of Majnun and Layli, The editby Jack McLean

 The story of Layli (Layla) and Majnun is the classic love tale of the Middle East which is also prized by Sufi mystics as a profound spiritual allegory of the soul's search for and ultimate union with God.
 The Persian poet Nizami collected a number of folk versions of this originally Bedouin tale from the North Arabic tribe of Amir in western Saudi Arabia (7th century CE) and shaped them into a single narrative of more than 4,000 stanzas which has been compared for its beauty and depth to Shakespeare's Romeo and Juliet.